influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/query_language/index.md

 interacting with data in InfluxDB.

 ## InfluxQL Tutorial
-The first eight documents in this section provide a tutorial-style introduction to InfluxQL.
+The first seven documents in this section provide a tutorial-style introduction to InfluxQL.
 Feel free to download the dataset provided in
 [Sample Data](/influxdb/v1.0/query_language/data_download/) and follow along